-Do I have a caveatable interest?
+Do I have a Caveatable Interest?

 A caveat (derived from the Latin word for ‘beware’) is essentially a warning or caution that can be registered on the Certificate of Title to a property to prevent any further dealings with that property.

 It is not sufficient to lodge a caveat on a property to seek the recovery of a debt if the debt is unconnected with the land.

 The loan agreement includes a charging clause that expressly charges any property of Benjamin with the performance of his obligations (to repay the loan) under the loan agreement.

-Benjamin fails to meet the repayments of the loan, and does not respond to the letter of demand provided by Sandra Pty Ltd
+Benjamin fails to meet the repayments of the loan and does not respond to the letter of demand provided by Sandra Pty Ltd

-Does Sandra Pty Ltd have a caveatable interest?
+Does Sandra Pty Ltd Have a Caveatable Interest?

-The charging clause included in the loan agreement provides Sandra Pty Ltd with the status of a secured creditor or equitable mortgagee by providing a security over the property for the debt owed to her.
+The charging clause included in the loan agreement provides Sandra Pty Ltd with the status of a secured creditor or equitable mortgagee by providing security over the property for the debt owed to her.

 The caveat will prevent Benjamin from selling or further encumbering the property while the caveat is in place.